-This gospel team of Paul, Silvanus and Timothy traveled over the Roman Empire starting churches.
-After they started a church, they turned the leadership over to local people to continue indigenously the work in their area.
+This gospel team of Paul, Silvanus, and Timothy traveled over the Roman Empire, starting churches.
+After they started a church, they turned the leadership over to local people to continue the work in their area indigenously.
 These churches became self-supporting, self-governing, and self-propagating after he left.
 The Thessalonians, as we shall see, not only reached their own area but much of the Roman Empire.

 The team landed in the city of Philippi, in the province of Macedonia.
 There they led Lydia to Christ.
 They ran into conflict with the city officials and were beaten and cast into prison.
 With bleeding backs, they fled Philippi and went about a hundred miles to Thessalonica (Acts 17:1,2).
 The team spent at least three weeks there, maybe much longer.
 Paul reasoned with them for three Sabbath days out of the Scriptures (Acts 17:3).
 There was no convert there before he came, but he left many Christians when he departed.
 They got out of town by night.

-Paul wrote 1 Thessalonians from Corinth in response to Timothy’s report, about a year after he left the city of Thessalonica.
-In this book, Paul gives details of the church, the Rapture and future issues.
+Paul wrote 1 Thessalonians from Corinth in response to Timothy’s report, about a year after he left Thessalonica.
+In this book, Paul gives details of the church, the Rapture, and future issues.
 Since some died in persecution, Paul writes of their future resurrection.